5 Fun Facts About Your Heart, the Amazing Cardiac Muscle

 fun facts about heart anatomy: tiny baby hearts are faster than kids and adults

-Learn more fun facts about your body!
+Learn more about your interesting body

-Updated on May 16, 2023 by Betty Choi, MD
+Published on December 21, 2023.
+Updated on January 18, 2024 by Betty Choi, MD

-by Betty Choi, MD
+Betty Choi, MD